fengxia41103/myblog/content/dev/selenium snapshot.md

 Author: Feng Xia

-In my previous notes on analyzing Angular 1.x code, I have stuck at how to create snapshots of rendered components for my documentation purpose.
+In my previous notes on [analyzing Angular 1.x code][1], I have stuck at how to create snapshots of rendered components for my documentation purpose.
 In the manual data file `.json`, I allowed an entry to plug in snapshot file taken by human testers.
 As an example, the code below